 Many devices that have a choice of power via USB or a separate 5v supply have a jumper to selected which option is used.
-The STM32F407VET6 does not.
-The USB 5v and the 5v pins on the board are connected together by 0 ohm resistor R25.
+The WeAct and DevEBox STM32F743VIT6 do not.
+The USB 5v and the 5v pins on the board are connected together.
 This means if you power via an external 5v supply connected to the 5v pin, then this 5v will appear on the USB connector as well.
-This is not a problem if you are not connecting to the USB console at the same time.
-In most cases even if you connect to the USB console at the same time there is no issue, especially if you are connecting to both from the same computer/laptop. e.g. You are experimenting with use of USB and Serial Console connected by a USB serial adapter.
+This is not a problem if you are not connecting to the USB with your terminal (PC) at the same time to upgrade the firmware.
+When connecting a USB Keyboard to the USB connection the external 5V is actually required.